 Jared Call, Senior AdvocatePhone 323.401.4972, email@example.com

-Jared leads the development of our Federal Agenda, and focuses on the intersection of the anti-hunger and anti-poverty movements and CFPA's mission.
-Current projects include advocating for a strong SNAP/CalFresh program in the federal budget, implementing policies to improve CalFresh access and participation, and ensuring successful implementation of state-funded nutrition benefit pilot projects.
+Jared leads CFPA's state legislative agenda and the annual policy development process related to state legislation.
+Specific projects include implementing policies to improve CalFresh access and participation, and ensuring successful implementation of state-funded nutrition benefit pilot projects.
 Jared received his BA in International Relations from San Francisco State University.